Rifat15913/hello-kotlin/README.md

 # hello-kotlin

-This project is explore core kotlin things.
+This project is explore core Kotlin things.